Skip to content

 Bag limits for Spencer Gulf - only the following species have had their bag limits halved King George Whiting and Squid.

-Boat Fishing: Head Offshore from St Kilda - North Haven or West Beach to deeper water 8 -12m for a feed off Glenelg – Brighton.
+Boat Fishing: Head Offshore from St Kilda - North Haven or West Beach to deeper water 6 -9m for a feed of Whiting, a mixture of sizes with a few 40cm in the mix and Crabs Glenelg – Brighton.
 Black Pole through to North West grounds.
-Still hard to find any numbers of legal size crabs.
-There are undersize and egg laden females that must be returned to the water.

 St Kilda Channel & Port River, Mutton Cove and North Arm - Salmon Trout and Bream.
 Yellowfin Whiting, Snook & Salmon Trout.
 A few Snook northern edge of the silt grounds.